VIS4ROB-lab/interday_crop_registration/README.md

 # How to run
-Please refer to each subdirectory for further instruction
+Please refer to each subdirectory for further instructions.